openlabs/nereid-project/doc/source/quickstart.rst

 ===============

 Eager to get started?
 This page gives a good introduction to Nereid Project.
-It assumes you already have Nereid and Nereid Project installed.
+It assumes that you already have Nereid and Nereid Project installed.
 If you do not, head over to then :ref:`installation` section.

 A minimal application
 ---------------------